iterative/dvc.org/public/static/docs/api-reference/index.md

 # Python API

-When you [install](/doc/install) DVC with an package manager like `pip` or `conda`, the `dvc` package becomes available to the corresponding `python` interpreter.
+When you [install](/doc/install) DVC with an package manager like `pip` or `conda`, the `dvc` package becomes available to the corresponding Python environment.
 While most of the package implements our [command-line tool](/doc/command-reference), we wrote the `dvc.api` module to expose special functions you can use in your Python source code.